VTTI-CSM/NeTrainSim/README.md

 ### Installing
 Once the file is downloaded on your hard drive.
 Double click the downloaded file and follow the instruction to install the application.
 The default installation folder is `C:\Program Files\NeTrainSim`; however, you can alter this installation path as you wish during the installation process.

-Note that this version of NeTrainSim does not have a GUI and it only allows access through the command line interface.

 ### Running

 #### Shell interface